HyperKat/ws-navigator_0.5/README.md

   1. backup template / joomla ( this you should do always, with/without the menu backup for hackup )
   2. unzip folder
   3. zip the mod_wsnavigator folder and install it as joomla extension
-  4. After installation, choose root of scripts and styles option in modul-settings:

-         Yes -> handle  all scripts and styles in the modul (standart)!
-         No -> handle the scripts/styles in template root

-  5. build in wrapper in your template (see index.php in example folder)
+  4. build in wrapper in your template (see index.php in example folder)
-  6. Setup Modul in administration portal
+  5. Setup Modul in administration portal
-  7. Optional -> Need a Login/out Menuitem?
+  6. Optional -> Need a Login/out Menuitem?

         Activate the option use login/out trigger!!!
         Add a menu item, name should contains login!!!